Victoria Homecare Coronavirus (COVID-19) Management Policy

-People can catch COVID-19 from others who have the virus.
+People can catch Covid-19 from others who have the virus.

-People can catch COVID-19 if they breathe in the droplets or touch infected surfaces and then touch their eyes, nose or mouth.
+People can catch Covid-19 if they breathe in the droplets or touch infected surfaces and then touch their eyes, nose or mouth.

-What Are the Symptoms?
+What are the Symptoms?

-COVID-19 is particularly dangerous for people with weakened immune systems, for older people, and for those with long-term conditions such as diabetes, cancer and chronic lung disease.
+Most people (about 80%) recover from the disease without needing special treatment.
+A small percentage can become seriously ill and develop difficulty breathing.
+This is particularly dangerous for people with weakened immune systems, for older people, and for those with long-term conditions such as diabetes, cancer and chronic lung disease.